 In a few miles, it will turn to a dirt road.
 Then you will come to Murray’s Branch Recreation area.

 The parking lot is on the left and the trail begins on the right of the road, just before you enter the parking area.

 T & R Rating

-This short loops has gentle switch backs through the forest up the the ridge.
+This short loop has gentle switchbacks through the forest up the ridge.
 About 3/4 mile in you will come to a Y. This is the loop.
-Stay to the right to see incredible ridge top views of the river.
+Stay to the right to see incredible ridgetop views of the river.
 Continue on and this trail joins with another trail, that has blue blazes.
 It winds on in the woods but does not loop.
-You can add onto your hike with this “in and out” section.
+You can add to your hike with this “in and out” section.